fionnmccarthy/pands-problem-sheet/README.md

 ### Solution:
 1. Initially the user is asked to input a sentence and the this is then called 'input_string'.
 2. The method of string slicing is used in order to create a substring from the exisitng string that has been inputted.
-3. The syntax for this method is input_string[starting_position : end_position : step].
+3. The syntax for this method is input_string [ starting_position : end_position : step ].
-4. We will use teh full string in this case so there is no need to specify a start and end psootion here.
-For teh step we will use a negative in order to reverse the string and the number 2 would mean stepping every second letter.
+4. We will use the full string in this case so there is no need to specify a start and end position here.
+For the step we will use a negative in order to reverse the string and the number 2 would mean stepping every second letter.
 Therefore -2 being every second letter in reverse order.
-5. This is then printed in order to return teh string inputted by the user in reverse order every second letter.
+5. This is then printed in order to return the string inputted by the user in reverse order every second letter.
 ### Input:
 **Please enter a sentence: The quick brown fox jumps over the lazy dog.**
 ### Outputput: